NO REAL ALE……….

 Listed status: A

-A down-to-earth drinkers’ pub at the foot of Leith Walk which has one of Scotland’s most stunning interiors.
-It was built in 1899 to designs by one of Scotland’s leading pub architects, Peter Lyle Henderson.
-This tall, nearly square space started life as the bar for Leith’s long-gone Central Station (closed 1972: see The Station Buffet, Stalybridge and The Station Buffet, Bridlington for historic English station buffets).
-Either side are entrance porches (with mosaic flooring and stained glass windows), leading into a room in which the walls are completely covered with Minton Hollins tiles.
+The pub was built in 1899 to designs by one of Scotland’s leading pub architects, Peter Lyle Henderson..
+Entrance porches on either side (with mosaic flooring and stained glass windows), lead into a room whose walls are completely covered with Minton Hollins tiles.
 The side walls are notable for four tiled panels of sporting scenes – yacht racing, hare-coursing, golf and shooting – with tall, narrow mirrors between.
 The U-shaped counter backs on to a stunning oak gantry which has glazed cupboards for cigars etc, and sprouts the figures of four griffins.
-In the middle of the servery there is the base of a small island gantry.
-On the left are four U-shaped seating areas.
+In the middle of the servery is the base of a small island gantry whilst on the left are four U-shaped seating areas.
 The ceiling is papier-maché with Jacobean detailing.
 Window screens with coloured glass bear the name of John Doig who was the first proprietor.
-At the back there were originally two sitting rooms but they are now converted to storage areas.
+The two sitting rooms originally at the back have been converted to storage areas.
 Listing upgraded to A in 2008 as a result of survey work by CAMRA.

 Without doubt one of Scotland’s most stunning pub interiors.
 Entrance porches (with mosaic flooring and colourful stained glass windows) either side lead into a room whose walls are completely covered with tiles by Minton Hollins & Co, Stoke on Trent, including four panels of sporting scenes – yacht racing at Cowes Regatta, hare-coursing (left), golf represented by a picture of the Prince of Wales, later Edward VII, and hunting with pointers - and tall, narrow mirrors.